Trending Topics

 MEET THE SPEAKERS:

-L - R: Philip Isles, Butch Rabiega, Rob Gerber
+L - R: Philip Isles, Butch Rabiega, Kelly Inabnett, Louise Reeves

 Philip Isles is the Director of Customer Operations (Public Sector) at Veritone, leading AI adoption for federal agencies including the DOJ and Air Force.
 With over 15 years of experience, Philip acts as a hands-on practitioner, helping organizations bridge the gap between complex AI capabilities and production-ready operational workflows.

-Butch Rabiega served in the FBI for over two decades.
-During his tenure, Mr. Rabiega served as a crime analyst and intelligence analyst.
-As a member of the FBI’s Violent Criminal Apprehension Program (ViCAP), he reviewed and analyzed violent crime cases and reports submitted to the FBI’s ViCAP program from law enforcement agencies throughout the U.S. Mr. Rabiega worked in an analytical / investigative capacity for the Federal Bureau of Investigation for over two decades.
+Butch Rabiega served in the FBI for over two decades, specializing in crime and intelligence analysis.
+As a member of the FBI’s Violent Criminal Apprehension Program (ViCAP), Rabiega reviewed and analyzed violent crime cases (serial murder/rape, missing and unidentified persons) submitted by law enforcement agencies throughout the U.S. His extensive research, training and practical experience enabled him to develop innovative techniques and methodologies for integrating information, forensics and technology to enhance law enforcement investigations.
+Currently, Mr. Rabiega dedicates his time as an investigator and analyst for the Cold Case Foundation.